Moving cross-country can be a thrilling experience, but let’s be honest: it can also be overwhelming.

 1. Plan Ahead

 The secret to any successful move is to start planning ahead.
-For long distance moves, FlatRate highly recommends reaching out to a moving company at least 3 months in advance so you can give yourself and the company enough time to organize everything.
+For long-distance moves, FlatRate highly recommends reaching out to a moving company at least 3 months in advance so you can give yourself and the company enough time to organize everything.

 Interstate moving is not an easy job, but making planning a priority can greatly improve the moving process.
-Staying on schedule is important and to-do-lists have to become your new best friend — the last thing anyone wants is added anxiety when trying to complete everything last minute.
-To keep everything organized, set reminders on your phone and schedule a few hours throughout the course of the week for moving related tasks.
+Staying on schedule is important and to-do lists have to become your new best friend — the last thing anyone wants is added anxiety when trying to complete everything last minute.
+To keep everything organized, set reminders on your phone and schedule a few hours throughout the course of the week for moving-related tasks.

 2. Get an In-Home Estimate

-Moving companies in New York will charge you for an in-home estimate but at FlatRate, you can get a free quote over the phone or at an in-home appointment any time.
+Moving companies in New York will charge you for an in-home estimate but at FlatRate, you can get a free quote over the phone or at an in-home appointment at any time.

 The best part?
-The price you get during your free quote will remain the same until the end of your move as long as your inventory doesn’t change — our guaranteed flat rate covers all extra costs, travel and labor fees and protects you from surprise expenses.
+The price you get during your free quote will remain the same until the end of your move as long as your inventory doesn’t change — our guaranteed flat rate covers all extra costs, travel, and labor fees and protects you from surprise expenses.
 The sooner you get an estimate, the faster you will know the size of your inventory and how much it will cost to transport everything to your new home.

 3. Reconsider Your Inventory

-Moving long distance is the perfect opportunity to reconsider your inventory and figure out what’s worth bringing with you or not.
+Moving long distances is the perfect opportunity to reconsider your inventory and figure out what’s worth bringing with you or not.
 Take the time to go through your belongings and decide what items are essential and what could be donated or left behind — the more items you ship, the more expensive your move will be.